 - Comply with all relevant and applicable international and local government laws and regulations, industrial best practices and client’s HSE regulations.

 - Protect the environment, prevent pollution, and seek improvements in the efficient use of natural resources.

 - Demonstrate a visible HSE commitment and ensure continuous improvement.

 This HMF HSE Policy is made known to all staff and employees through training, repetition and prominent display at site.
-People at all levels at Hytera are responsible for leading and engaging the workforce to meet the Health, Safety and Environmental goals and objectives.
+People at all levels at HMF are responsible for leading and engaging the workforce to meet the Health, Safety and Environmental goals and objectives.